shohey1226/devAnyDoc/site/content/index.md

 ## What is devAny?

 **devAny** is a mobile application that provides a development environment.
-The programer needs three things, 1) Terminal 2) Editor and 3) Browser and devAny provides them.
-This is not replacing current develpment envrinment like desktop or laptop but more like support remote work without PCs or educational purposes that people don't have own PCs.
+The programmer needs three things, 1) Terminal 2) Editor and 3) Browser and devAny provides them.
+This is not replacing current development environment like desktop or laptop but more like support remote work without PCs or educational purposes that people don't have own PCs.

 ## Prerequisites

-* **DevAny app** - Install app from [App Store](https://xxx);
+* **devAny app** - [Only iOS available] Install app from [iTunes App Store](https://itunes.apple.com/app/id1315254200);
-* **Server** -  devAny doesn't provide Unix envrionment.
+* **Server** -  devAny doesn't provide Unix environment.
 You need to have a server for devaAny to connect.
-* **Bluetooth Keyboard** -  We all konow that virtual keyboard is hard to type.
+* **Bluetooth Keyboard** -  We all know that virtual keyboard is hard to type.
 Find your favorite keyboard.
 * **The way to connect to monitor** - physical cable or AirPlay
-* **Domain** -  This is not mandatoruy but TSL/SSL connection is highly recommened.
+* **Domain** -  This is not mandatory but TSL/SSL connection is highly recommended.

 Are you ready?
 Let's [get started](/getting-started/)!